-On a single screen, operators can monitor the administrative and operational state of all their servers (server health) and the number of connections active on the servers (server usage), including those that are high-availability peers.
-For administrators and applications managers using the Cisco ACE GSS, Cisco ANM operations support for Cisco ACE GSS virtual IP answer and DNS answer groups enables many more simultaneous users to perform activation and suspension tasks than would be possible using the Cisco ACE GSS embedded manager.
+On a single screen, operators can monitor the administrative and operational state of all their servers (server health) and the number of connections active on the servers (server use), including servers that are high-availability peers.
 For administrators who manage large numbers of devices, these displays include the capability to toggle filters on and off for any displayed data elements and custom configuration options, with a customization feature common to almost all Cisco ANM displays.